 The main bag is described as a courier messenger bag but reminds me more of Maxpedition’s GearSlinger line.
 When you’ve got it on and tightened up it holds very securely to your back at an acute angle with its two (one wide and one thin) straps.
 When its closed the bag has no obvious external pockets – although there is a cleverly hidden zip that gets you into the main pocket.
 Open the two buckle clips and there are two medium-sized Velcro pockets, a long zip that opens into a bag wide pocket with two smaller pockets internally and another long zip that closes the main pocket.
 This main pocket has the space for the camera pouch and at the back has padded space for a laptop (up to 15”) and two smaller padded pockets that work well with smaller tablets or a Kindle.
 Finally, take a closer look at that cover flap and there are two pockets in it – one open and one zippable.
 Neither of these pockets is large but they’re perfect for paperwork or similar storage.

 All that protection comes with its own price – the bag is heavy even when empty but it’s surprisingly comfortable to wear especially when cinched tight with both straps.

-Included in the box: Bag with internal removable padded section with Velcro changeable sections.
+Included in the box: Bag with an internal removable padded section with Velcro changeable sections.